thumbnail image

 • PMADs and Birth Trauma are treatable with the right support.

-"Women of every culture, age, income level and race can develop perinatal mood and anxiety disorders.
+Womxn and People of every culture, age, income level and race can develop perinatal mood and anxiety disorders.
 Symptoms can appear any time during pregnancy and the first 12 months after childbirth.
 There are effective and well-researched treatment options to help you recover.

 - Depression during Pregnancy & Postpartum